mlflow/mlflow/docs/source/rest-api.rst

 | ``2.0/preview/mlflow/runs/log-parameter`` | ``POST``    |
 +-------------------------------------------+-------------+

-Log a param used for this run.
-Examples are hyperparameters used for ML model training, or constant dates and values used in an ETL pipeline.
+Log a param used for a run.
 A param is a key-value pair (string key, string value).
-A param may only be logged once for a given run.
+Examples include hyperparameters used for ML model training and constant dates and values used in an ETL pipeline.
+A param can be logged only once for a run.